Haakon VIII: Crown Prince

-In 2003, the Crown Prince was appointed as Goodwill Ambassador for the United Nations Development Programme (UNDP).
-In 2013, Crown Prince Haakon established the SIKT conference.
-The Crown Prince attends the annual conference of the Confederation of Norwegian Enterprise (NHO), and met the Norwegian Confederation of Trade Unions (LO) for an introduction in the Tripartite cooperation in 2016.
+Haakon served as regent several times when Harald's failing health prevented him from carrying out his duties.
+In 2003, Haakon was appointed a Goodwill Ambassador for the United Nations Development Programme (UNDP).
+In 2013, he established the SIKT conference.
+He regularly attends the annual conference of the Confederation of Norwegian Enterprise (NHO), and in 2016 he met the Norwegian Confederation of Trade Unions (LO) for an introduction to Norway's tripartite cooperation model.